 The isolated environment of Manaslu is expected to be expensive.
 The single meal will not cost more than $5-$6.
 Estimating $20 expense a day would be enough probably.
 The cost of a single bedroom and double bedroom would normally range from USD $6 – $9.

 The total cost of the Manaslu circuit trek permit would be around USD $110 per person from September to November and US $90 per person from December to August.
 Moreover, the circuit trek and Tsum valley trek permit would cost USD $145 per person from September to November whereas the only USD $105 per person from December to August.

 Since this circuit trek is located in the remote area of the Manaslu region, trekkers will definitely require an experienced guide and porter to complete the difficult trek within the estimated duration.
 The cost for guide and porter is not more than $25.

 At the End

-Hope this ultimate guide for Manaslu circuit trek would be of your help.
+I hope this ultimate guide for the Manaslu circuit trek would be of your help.
 This guide includes all the necessary information you should know before you go for the Manaslu trekking.

 If you have any queries, please leave a comment.
 Have a nice holiday!